Victoria Falls National Park: Entrance Fee and Travel Guide

 Where to Stay Near Victoria Falls National Park

-Before you start looking for a place to stay, you need to consider whether you want to base yourself in Livingstone (Zambia side) or Victoria Falls (Zimbabwe side).
+Before you start looking for a place to stay, you need to consider where you want to base yourself: Livingstone (Zambia side) or Victoria Falls (Zimbabwe side).

-I spent a few days in both Zambia and Zimbabwe, but preferred Zimbabwe.
+I spent a few days in both Zambia and Zimbabwe.

 Where to stay in Victoria Falls (Zimbabwe Side)